 For people with opioid use disorder who are no longer taking opioids (including opioid agonist therapy), opioid antagonists such as naltrexone may assist in preventing relapse to opioid use.
-Novel delivery systems, including extended-release formulations and long-acting implants, show more promise than the oral naltrexone currently available in Canada.12
+Novel delivery systems, including extended-release formulations and long-acting implants, show more promise than the oral naltrexone currently available in Canada.13

-Treatment Options for people under 16 years of age
+Treatment Options for People Under 16 Years of Age

 The guidelines used to develop this quality standard were based on studies conducted with adult populations.
-This quality standard may be of benefit to adolescents with moderate to severe opioid use disorder, but there is insufficient evidence to be sure what high-quality care looks like for this age group.
+This quality standard may be of benefit to adolescents with moderate or severe opioid use disorder, but there is insufficient evidence to be sure what high-quality care looks like for this age group.